elizabeth-poggie/elizabeth-poggie/_content/notes/18-user-interfaces.md

 Notice that when we do not define a `grid-column-start`, the grid item will still take up 1 "cell's" worth of space !!

+# Advanced Grid Techniques

+There are other tools available in your tool belt when it comes to harnessing the `grid`, however that is beyond the scope of the class.
+For those curious grid enthusiasts who want to explore more fancy techniques, you can read more about it [here](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-advanced-grid-properties).

 # Flexbox vs Grid vs floats

 Flexbox, CSS Grid, and Floats are 3 distinct layout models in CSS that aim to make web development easier and more efficient, but they serve different purposes and have different use cases.
 As a general rule: